Site icon Circuit Ideas for You

 As name say this Amplifier Speaker Turn-On Delay Circuit wait few seconds before connecting speaker to amplifier.

-When amplifier is first turn ON then big “thump” noise can happen.
+When amplifier is first turn ON then big “thump” noise can happen and this delay stop that bad sound.

 Circuit Working: